skurzyp/money-saver-dapp/README.md

 Deposits to saving plans are simulated through SOL transactions on the Solana Devnet.
 These transactions mimic the user experience and can be verified on the Solana Devnet Explorer.

 - **Smart Contracts:**
-Smart contract functionality is marked as a TODO and will be implemented in a future update.
+Smart contract functionality is in a development phase

--
-Smart Contract Overview
+## Smart Contract Overview

 The smart contract, written using the Anchor framework for Solana, defines the basic logic for creating and withdrawing from a timelocked savings plan.
 This is a minimal prototype for locking user funds (in SOL) for a specified time to simulate interest-based savings.
 Key Features Implemented